kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Where to find everything for making your own GWAAMC device/Construction details/Construction details.md

 You might be able to be notified of my changes to the project by GitHub settings, if you use the Github cloning & tracking feature, maybe...cloning is not a GitHub feature I've ever used, yet.

-Electrodes are vaporware as of yet: I'm hoping to go carbon fiber yarn route.
+Electrodes are vaporware as of yet: I'm hoping to use dry (not prepreg) carbon fiber tow.
+The carbon fiber must establish its electrical connection to the circuit via gold plated contact or else corrosion will ensue.
+Alternatives to gold are few and more rare.

 Link to BOM: https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/BOM%20PCB%20Ordering%20links.md